Kyle-Pu/Ensemble-Perception-In-Temporal-Crowds/README.md

 # Ensemble-Perception-In-Temporal-Crowds
 Sina Nakhkoob, Alice Zhang, Cole Johnson, Kyle Pu

-Our research experiment is on ensemble perception in temporal crowds with a focus on if ensemble perception functions in scene conditions.
+Our research experiment revolves around ensemble perception in temporal crowds, with a focus on whether or not ensemble perception functions in scene conditions.

 ## To Do
 - [x] Add variance/outlier